Logicify/nodejs-sample-task/README.md

 Those configurations are created in our sample task and code related to those changes has been changed accordingly.

 Related code parts:

 * created ```configuration``` folder with 4 js files
 * ```configuration/index.js``` - a single entry point for any configuration

+### https server

+Every web application should receive and send personal user information in most situations.
+And our application does not stand alone.

+User sends their credentials, book content can be secure and so on.
+That is why we have implemented new feature - https server.

+Please look at this [heroku article](https://devcenter.heroku.com/articles/ssl-endpoint) how to aquire ssl sertificate.
+With our app we were going through detailed instructions of this article.

+Related code parts:

+ * ```/certificates/https/server.key``` - private key
+ * ```/certificates/https/server.csr``` - certificate signing request
+ * ```/certificates/https/server.crt``` - self signed ssl certificate
+ * made new records in the configuration files
+ * added secure server in ```Application``` object, have made auto redirection to secure entry point
+ * added new record to start script ```server.js```

 ## Changelog

+### 2014/03/28

+ * added https server

 ### 2014/03/27